 Make It Personal

 This is all subjective, of course.
 The specific colour and style of each piece is what worked for ME.
 That is to say, these suggestions are simply a jumping off point.
 Choose items that are your own personal favourites, and bring your own personal style and preferences to the mix.
 Be sure the entire range of clothes you pack will mix-and-match, and fit all the weather requirements of your trip.
 Your objective with packing in carry-on-only is to keep your load at a minimum while still dressing stylishly and appropriately for all of your trip.
-Check out Part 1 of this Packing in a Carry-On series for logistical tips about your specific suitcase and packing methods for getting it all to fit.
+Check out vegetarian dating site of this Packing in a Carry-On series for logistical tips about your specific suitcase and packing methods for getting it all to fit.

 How to Begin